 - Learn current restoration and landscaping skills

-- Learn how to control invasive weeds
+- Learn how to identify and control invasive weeds

 Commit to Restoring Native Habitat